richardharrington/exercise-snippets/combine-letters/README.md

 He wasn't able to do it, but he got the job anyway, and now he's very happy there, and the guy who asked him the question in the interview has been suitably impressed with his skills.

-I went home and wrote this out, but it took me a lot longer than I would have gotten in an interview!
+I went home and wrote this out, but it took me a lot longer than the amount of time I would have been given in an interview!

 I couldn't figure out whether he meant for all strings of all lengths to be returned, or just strings of the same length as the array.
 In other words, when given